enlivenedcooperative/enlivenedcoop-website/README.md

-# enlivenedcoop-website
+# Enlivened Cooperative

-Website for the Enlivened Cooperative
+Quick website for the coop, built on Jekyll.